Woodpeckerco/woodpecker-mcp-server/README.md

 **Note**: Always check for `DUPLICATE` prospects in response.
 Use `updateProspectsInCampaign` for duplicates if data updates are needed.

+#### `updateProspectsInDatabase`
+Updates existing prospects in your global database or adds new ones if they don't exist.

+**Parameters:**
+- `prospectsPayload` (string): JSON array of prospect data with updates

+**Notes:**
+- Existing prospects are updated based on email address
+- New prospects are added if email doesn't exist
+- Only include fields you want to update
+- Updates apply globally (affects all campaigns using these prospects)

 #### `updateProspectsInCampaign`
 Update existing prospect data (requires explicit user request).

 **Parameters:**
 - `campaignId` (number): Campaign ID
 - `prospectsPayload` (string): Array of prospect objects with updates

+#### `listProspectsInDatabase`
+Lists prospects from your global prospect database (not tied to any specific campaign).

+**Parameters:**
+- `pageNumber` (integer): Page number (1-based indexing)

+**Notes:**
+- Returns paginated results of all prospects in your account
+- These prospects can be added to any campaign
+- Useful for managing your overall prospect database

 #### `listProspectsInCampaign`
 Paginated retrieval of campaign prospects.